emojicode/emojicode.github.io/src/reference/safety.md

 But what exactly does this mean?
 In contrast to other programming languages, your program will never terminate without stating a clear reason and should do so only in a few predictable and avoidable cases.
-These cases are called panic.
+These cases are called a panic.

 To achieve this goal Emojicode imposes certain restrictions.
 For instance, you can normally not allocate memory or perform random operations on allocated